Tipi-Hack/tipi-hack.github.io/_drafts/2019-04-14-breizh-jail-calc.md

     print "Q=_"
 ```

-The getQ function generate the instructions to obtain the letter "q" because there are no "q" on main or EVAL code.
+The getQ function generates the instructions to obtain the letter "q" because there are no "q" on main or EVAL code.

 Finally, we wrote the generation of the payload :